THE GRADUATE SCHOOL

 Who is Eligible to Apply for Non-Degree Status?

 Any individual having an earned baccalaureate degree may apply for non-degree admission.

 How to Apply for Non-Degree Admission

-Applications are to be made online by clicking the "Apply Yourself" icon.
-A non-refundable fee of $30 (domestic) or $40 (international) must accompany the online application.
+Applications are to be made online (additional details here).
+A non-refundable fee of $45 (domestic) or $70 (international) must accompany the online application.
 Students should indicate in the application that non-degree status is desired.
 Proof of an earned baccalaureate degree is required.
 All students, with the exception of those having earned their baccalaureate degree from The University of Akron, should provide a copy of their diploma to meet this requirement.

 UA Net ID and Password